 Do you have a job or are you going to be starting a business with no guaranteed income?

 Are you going to earn the same amount every month or do you have a variable income?

 If you don’t have a stable source of money, living alone is going to be really difficult.
 If you don’t think you’ll be able to afford the bills, consider asking for help or living with someone.
-If you are not going to have any income, I am sorry, you’re going to have to wait a little longer till you can afford the basic survival needs.
+And in the dire case that you are not going to have any income, I am sorry, you’re going to have to wait a little longer till you can afford the basic survival needs.

 If you rent an apartment directly through the owner, you need to have at least two months of rent in advance.
 In case you go through a real estate agency, it might increase to four to six months’ rent.

-This is apart from the things you are going to have to buy, the cost of moving and any eventual expenses.
+This is besides the things you are going to have to buy, the cost of moving and any eventual expenses.
 It is also important to have a reserve for any sort of emergency.

 Make a Budget